gholzmacher/CPSWordPress/_pages/home.md

 								Learn More							</a>
 													<h3>
 								Managed Security							</h3>
-								With an average of 4,000 attacks occurring daily, information security is now critical to the success of every business.
+								With 4,000 attacks occurring daily, information security is now critical to the success of every business.
 													<h3>
 								Specialized Expertise							</h3>
-								Our Managed Security Service combines expert knowledge and decades of experience with innovative technology to strengthen your company’s security posture.
+								We combine expert knowledge and decades of experience with innovative technology.
 													<a href="https://www.criticalpathsecurity.com/managed-security/security-monitoring-and-management/">
 								Learn More							</a>
 													<h3>
 								Incident Response							</h3>
 								Limit damage and prevent any further damage from happening.
 													<h3>
-								Proven Methodology							</h3>
+								Contain Cost							</h3>
 								Our Incident Response service follows the process recommended by the SANS Institute.
 													<a href="https://www.criticalpathsecurity.com/services/incident-response/">
 								Learn More							</a>